rawify/Polynomial.js/README.md

 [![Build Status](https://travis-ci.org/infusion/Polynomial.js.svg?branch=master)](https://travis-ci.org/infusion/Polynomial.js)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-Polynomials are defined as the sum of variables with increasing integer power and their coefficients.
-For example this might be still known from school
+Polynomials are defined as the sum of variables with increasing integer power and their coefficients in a certain field.
+For example the following might be still known from school:

 ```
 P(x) = x^2 + 4x + 3